Degrees & Programs

 Mastery of the English language is a powerful political and philosophical tool to expand career options in the information age.
 Become an expert communicator in such occupations as speechwriter, editor and media producer.

 English professors in the Faculty of Creative and Critical Studies (FCCS) offer a wide variety of courses in areas such as indigenous literatures, postcolonial literatures, world literatures, media studies, ecocriticism, critical and cultural theory, and the digital humanities.
-FCCS hosts numerous arts and culture events, including visiting author talks, theatrical performances, and the AlterKnowledge discussion series.
+Follow our English program on Facebook to keep up to date on events and connect with our community on campus and beyond.

 Put your classroom learning to the test with Co-op job placements throughout the region and beyond.
 Co-op helps you to gain beneficial skills such as how to build your resumé, apply for jobs, expand your professional network and earn money to pay for tuition.